-Legislation has also been introduced in the last few years, which requires energy performance certificates (giving details of a building's energy efficiency) to be provided to a purchaser and/or lessee on any transactional sale.
+Legislation has also been introduced in the last few years, which requires energy performance certificates (giving details of a building's energy efficiency) to be provided to a purchaser and/or tenant on any transactional sale.
 However, such certificates are currently only advisory in nature and do not actually require any rectification to be carried out by any party.

-However, from 1 April 2018, new minimum energy efficiency standards regulations mean it will be illegal to grant a new lease or to extend or renew an existing tenancy of a domestic or non-domestic property that does not meet a minimum "E" rating on an energy performance certificate where one exists or is required, unless exemptions apply.
-A landlord of a non-compliant property will need to make appropriate energy efficiency upgrades or will need to have carried out an assessment and registered any available exemptions before the relevant lease transaction can be completed.
-Exemptions available include a cost-effectiveness test for the required works based on a seven-year payback calculation; or where necessary consent cannot be obtained eg, from the tenant, mortgagees or planning; or if the required improvement works would adversely affect the market value of the property by more than 5%; or if wall insulation improvements would cause structural damage.
+From 1 April 2023, new minimum energy efficiency standards regulations mean it will be illegal for landlords to grant a new lease, or to extend, renew or continue an existing tenancy, of a domestic or non-domestic property that does not meet a minimum "E" rating on an energy performance certificate where one exists or is required, unless exemptions apply.
+A landlord of a non-compliant property will need to make appropriate energy efficiency upgrades or to have carried out an assessment and registered any available exemptions before the relevant lease transaction can be completed, or, in the case of continuation or extension of an existing lease, to avoid penalties.
+Exemptions available include a cost-effectiveness test for the required works based on a seven-year payback calculation; or where necessary consent cannot be obtained e.g., from the tenant, mortgagees or planning; or if the required improvement works would adversely affect the market value of the property by more than 5%; or if wall insulation improvements would cause structural damage.